AlaskaAirlines/auro-input/demo/demo.md

   ```
 </auro-accordion>

-When using the `required` property, a custom message can be inserted using the `setCustomValidity` property.
+When using the `required` property, the default invalid message is `Please fill out this field.`.
+The invalid message may be customized using the `customValidityValueMissing` attribute.

 The value will override the default message set by the client.

 **NOTE:** Custom strings are NOT localized.
 It is the responsibility of the element consumer to provide localized strings when using this element property.